ThePro1ector/arduino_scoreboard/README.md

 ./runme
 </pre>

-If there are configuration problems, like COL not matching expected column count based on other parameters, then the tester.c will not compile.
+If there are configuration problems, like COLS not matching expected column count based on other parameters, then the tester.c will not compile.

 Also note, the generated section of the template, will contain comments describing the size of a physical frame that will support this configuratio.

-## Dealing with power limits
+## Dealing with Power Limits

 Before building the frame and starting up the scoreboard Arduino sketch, we need to address a power limit that is possible with the WS2812B.
 It is convienent to just use the 5V supply of the Arduino UNO board to drive the